3. Sequential and other types in Python#

 ## [1, 2, 3]

-In this context, x[0] is not valid – it is not an object of sequential type; a key of 0 does not exist in a given dictionary.
+In this context, x[0] is not valid and raises an error: a dictionary is not an object of sequential type; a key of 0 does not exist in x.
+If we are unsure whether a specific key is defined, we can use the in operator:

 ## (True, True, True, False)

-We can also add new elements to a dictionary:
+We can also add new elements to a dictionary using the index operator:

 x["f"] = "more spam!"